Tho Kyaung Bwa

-Tho Kyaung Bwa (သိုကြောင်ဘွား, [ðò dʑàʊɴ bwá], also known as Sao Kem Hpa) was sawbwa (ruler) of Onbaung from c.
+Tho Kyaung Bwa (သိုကြောင်ဘွား, [ðò dʑàʊɴ bwá], also known as Sao Kem Hpa) was sawbwa (ruler) of Onbaung (Hsipaw) from c.
 1400s to c.
 1420s.
 He was a vassal and/or ally of King Minkhaung I of Ava.

 Standard chronicle narrative

-According to the standard royal chronicles, he became a vassal of Ava in 1404/05.
+According to the standard royal chronicles, Tho Kyaung Bwa became a vassal of Ava in 1404/05.
 In a marriage of state, he married a niece of King Minkhaung I of Ava.
-In 1412/13, he reported to the Ava court that his Shan-speaking state had come under attack from the neighboring Shan state of Hsenwi (Theinni), backed by Ming China.
-Minkhaung sent his son Crown Prince Minye Kyawswa to drive out the Hsenwi and Chinese forces.
+In 1412, the sawbwa reported to the Ava court that the neighboring Shan state of Hsenwi, backed by Ming China, had invaded Onbaung.
+In response, Minkhaung dispatched Crown Prince Minye Kyawswa to drive out the Hsenwi and Chinese forces.

 The next ruler of Onbaung mentioned in the standard royal chronicles is Le Than Bwa (Hsan Hpa) in 1425.
-The main chronicles do not say when exactly Tho Kyaung Bwa ceased to be the sawbwa or if and how Le Than Bwa was related to him.
+The main chronicles do not specify the exact date Tho Kyaung Bwa ceased to be the sawbwa, or his relationship, if any, to Le Than Bwa.